18.104.22.168 New Zealand citizens

 - have resided in Australia continuously for at least 10 years since 26 February 2001.

-For more information regarding the residence requirements for NSA, SA and YA SCV holders see the following pages:
+For more information regarding the residence requirements for JSP and YA SCV holders see the following pages:

 International social security agreement with New Zealand

-Persons with previous residence in New Zealand who lodge a claim for Age (over 65), DSP (and are severely disabled), or CP (as carers of their DSP partner) should be referred to CIS.
-They may be eligible for an Australian benefit under the social security agreement with New Zealand, irrespective of whether they are protected or non-protected SCV holders residing in Australia.
+Persons with previous residence in New Zealand who lodge a claim for Age (over 65), DSP (and are severely disabled), or CP (as carers of their DSP partner) may be eligible for an Australian benefit under the social security agreement with New Zealand, irrespective of whether they are protected or non-protected SCV holders residing in Australia.